Stantonbury School: Sixth form

-The sixth form is based in its own hall in the centre of the campus; with a library, computer network, and a suite of tutorial and teaching rooms.
-The sixth-form curriculum and range of activities for students are broad: providing a wide range of academic courses leading to A level and AS level qualifications, along with vocational courses.
+The sixth form is based in its own hall in the centre of the campus.

 Achievement and standards

 A 2018 OFSTED report praised the school's performing arts and physical education programs, and the school has had "specialist" status in the arts since 1998.
 The school's community theatre is used by a range of national, international and local theatre companies, in conjunction with the school's annual student production and dance/drama performances throughout the year.
 Students at Stantonbury School participate in regional and national sporting competitions.
 Beyond sports and arts, students have access to a range of traditional academic subjects and are encouraged to excel not only within the classroom but beyond, as part of a holistic approach to education with an emphasis on educating the whole child.

 Ofsted termination of Griffin Trust

 In its December 2018 report, OFSTED rated the school as "Requires improvement".
 In January 2020, another Ofsted Report rated the quality of education, behavior and attitudes, and leadership and management "inadequate" and placed the school in Special Measures, citing intimidation of pupils and staff, dangerous behaviour, staff overwhelmed and unsupported amongst other issues.

 Almost a year after OFSTED's 'special measures' rating, the Department for Education announced that it would (in effect) terminate the Griffin Trust's management of the school with effect from July 2021, saying that the school "would improve more quickly with a stronger trust".
 Members of Milton Keynes Council argued for the school to be returned to Local Authority control rather than to another multi-school Academy Trust company, pointing out that the school's enrolment has fallen by over 25% since its control by the Griffin Trust.
 Despite this, the school was taken over by Multi-Academy Trust, Tove Learning Trust in September 2021.